Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Colorado Stats and Trends

-- The Buffaloes have been underdogs by 10.5 points or more three times this year and have covered the spread twice.
+- The Buffaloes have covered the spread twice this year when underdogs by 10.5 points or more (in three chances).

-- Colorado's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Colorado's games this year have gone over the point total two times in seven opportunities (28.6%).

-- This season the Buffaloes have six turnovers, six fewer than the Beavers have takeaways (12).
+- The Buffaloes have six giveaways this season, while the Beavers have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.